-Ms. Hamaoui made her debut as the title character in Gounod's Roméo et Juliette with the Canadian Vocal Arts Institute and as Adina in L'elisir d'amore with the San Francisco Conservatory of Music at the Kennedy Center.
-Ms. Hamaoui is also an avid recitalist: she has given solo recitals everywhere from New York City with the Art Song Preservation Society to Montevideo, Uruguay with La Escena Vocal.
+Ms. Hamaoui has also performed as the title character in Gounod's Roméo et Juliette with the Canadian Vocal Arts Institute and as Adina in L'elisir d'amore with the San Francisco Conservatory of Music at the Kennedy Center.
+Additionally, Ms. Hamaoui is an avid recitalist: she has given solo recitals everywhere from New York City with the Art Song Preservation Society to Montevideo, Uruguay with La Escena Vocal.

-Ms. Hamaoui is the recipient of numerous awards: she was a National Semi-Finalist in The Metropolitan Opera National Council Auditions and first place winner in the New England Regional Finals; has been awarded Top Prize, Audience Favorite, and the Irene Patti Memorial Award from Florida Grand Opera's Young Patronesses of The Opera Competition; a Major Award from the Opera Index Vocal Competition; Top Prize and study grant from the Career Bridges Foundation; First Prize in the Mary Trueman Competition (Art Song Preservation Society of New York); First prize in the West Bay Opera League Competition; and Audience Favorite in the James Toland Vocal Competition.
-Additionally, she is the recipient of scholarships from The Opera Foundation, The Schuyler Foundation, and the Henry & Maria Holt Memorial Fund.
+The recipient of numerous awards, Ms Hamaoui was a National Semi-Finalist in The Metropolitan Opera National Council Auditions and first place winner in the New England Regional Finals; she has also been awarded Top Prize, Audience Favorite, and the Irene Patti Memorial Award from Florida Grand Opera's Young Patronesses of The Opera Vocal Competition; a Major Award from the Opera Index Vocal Competition; Top Prize and study grant from the Career Bridges Foundation; First Prize in the Mary Trueman Competition (the Art Song Preservation Society of New York); First prize in the West Bay Opera League Competition; and Audience Favorite in the James Toland Vocal Competition.
+Additionally, she was the recipient of scholarships from The Opera Foundation, The Schuyler Foundation, and the Henry & Maria Holt Memorial Fund.

-Ms. Hamaoui completed her Bachelor of Music degree at the San Francisco Conservatory of Music in 2015.
-Prior, she attended the Juilliard School of Music.
+Her Bachelor of Music degree was completed at the San Francisco Conservatory of Music in 2015.
+Prior, she attended the Juilliard School of Music Pre-College Division.
 She is fluent in English, French, Italian, and Spanish, and she speaks conversational German.
-Outside the theater, Ms. Hamaoui enjoys spontaneous trips around the world, roaming in art museums, being outdoors, and advocating for the planet.
+Outside the theater, Ms. Hamaoui enjoys traveling to unconventional places, roaming in art museums and galleries, tasting unique cuisines, dancing ballet, and hiking outdoors.